UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_06.md

 Notes:

-If we load this data without any arguments, we get this as the output.
+If we load this dataset without any arguments, we get this as the output.

-We see that there are no clear column names and things are in quite a disarray.
+We see that there are no clear column names and things are quite a mess\!

 ---